February 4, 2026 | Real Estate Advice

 Yes.
 A POA’s authority ends immediately upon death.

-Can a Power of Attorney sell a house in Ontario?
+Can a POA sell a house in Ontario?

 What are an executor’s responsibilities when selling real estate?